How to Use a Cream Hair Butter Conditioner

 Basic Instructions:

-• Rake your hands and fingers through your hair length like a comb to evenly distribute the oil through to the ends.
+- Rake your hands and fingers through your hair length like a comb to evenly distribute the butter through to the ends.

-• Follow the same procedure for each layer section of hair.
+- If hair is sectioned, follow the same procedure for each layer sectioned.

 Deep Conditioning Treatment Use as a Hair Mask